fox56tm/graph_blas_triag_counting/README.md

 The results show the mean values, the 95% confidence intervals.
 Also  the table includes the sample standard deviation alongside its relative percentage to the mean.

 Outliers were observed in some measurements and normality tests did not pass.
-However, outliers do not affect the conclusion: they appear in both python-graphblas and LAGraph implementations and are therefore The relative position of boxplots and confidence intervals between python-graphblas and LAGraph remains stable regardless of outliers.
+However, outliers do not affect the conclusion: they appear in both python-graphblas and LAGraph implementations.
+The relative position of boxplots and confidence intervals between python-graphblas and LAGraph remains stable regardless of outliers.

 | Graph | Configuration | Mean | Std Dev (%) | SEM | Confidence Interval 95% |
 | :--- | :--- | :---: | :---: | :---: | :---: |